tqsd/QuNetSim/docs/source/examples/QKD_B92.rst

 If the eavesdropping is turned on, Eve runs the function eve_sniffing_quantum.
 She intercepts a qubit that is sent from Alice to Bob.
-In some cases, she chooses to measure this qubit.
-The function generates a random number from 0 to 1, and if this number is greater than 0,5, Eve manipulates the qubit, otherwise she leaves it as is.
+She measures the qubit with probability 0.5.
-If Eve is manipulating the qubit, she randomly chooses in which basis (rectilinear or diagonal) to measure it.
+For the measurement of the qubit, she randomly chooses the basis (rectilinear or diagonal).

 ..  code-block:: python
     :linenos: